QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 To begin our analysis of  equilibrium outcomes, we'll study the special case of the model with which  Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic` began their analysis in chapter 2.

 It can be solved by hand.

+We shall do that next.

-After we derive this closed form solution, we'll pretend that we don't know and will compute an equilibrium outcome  paths by first formulating it as a fixed point of a mapping from  sequences of factor prices and tax rates to sequences of factor prices and tax rates, and then iterating to convergence on that mapping.
+After we derive a closed form solution, we'll pretend that we don't know and will compute an equilibrium outcome  paths by first formulating it as a fixed point of a mapping from  sequences of factor prices and tax rates to sequences of factor prices and tax rates, and then iterating to convergence on that mapping.

 ## Closed form solution

 To get the special chapter 2 case of  Auerbach and Kotlikoff (1987) {cite}`auerbach1987dynamic`, we  set both $\delta_o$ and $\delta_y$ to zero.

 As our special case of {eq}`eq:optconsplan`, we compute the following consumption-savings plan for a representative young person: